shnewto/sheas.blog/_drafts/2018-impl-fromstr.md

 ---

-I recently came across a head scratcher while working on a personal project in Rust.
-I wasn't able to find a ready solution that suited me so I worked it out on my own.
-Thought I'd share it because on one hand, it represents some interesting behavior and on the other, it might help someone that finds themselves in the same boat.
+I recently came across a head-scratcher while working on a personal project in Rust.
+I wasn't able to find a ready solution so I worked something out on my own.
+I decided to talk through my solution here because on one hand, the problem I encountered represents behavior I hadn't seen before and would be interested in conversation around it.
+On the other, it might help someone that finds themselves in the same boat.

 The general problem arose while exploring the `FromStr` trait.
 I wanted to implement it for my own type but ran into a pesky issue.
 Implementing the `FromStr` trait for my type required that applications using my library include a `use std::str::FromStr;` to actually use it.
-Lets get started with some context.
-This hadn't been my experience with implementing traits in the past, the `Display` and  `Iterator` traits for example have no such corresponding requirement.
+Let's get started with some context.
+This hadn't been my experience with implementing traits in the past, the `Display` and  `Iterator` traits, for example, have no such corresponding requirement.

-Lets call my libary `from_str_example` and boil things down into the `FromStr` trait as follows.
+We'll call my library `from_str_example` and boil things down into the `FromStr` trait as follows.

 ## Part 1: TypeV1